St Ambrose College

-St Ambrose College is a Christian Brothers' Roman Catholic boys' grammar school in Hale Barns, Altrincham, Greater Manchester, England.
-It was founded in 1946 by Dr Joseph Robertson.
+St Ambrose College is an 11–18 Christian Brothers' Roman Catholic boys' grammar school in Hale Barns, Altrincham, Greater Manchester, England.
+It was founded in 1946 by Joseph Robertson.
 In 2012 the school became an academy, and was completely re-built.
 Upon leaving the college, boys are referred to as ‘Old Ambrosians’ and many go on to join the Old Boys' Association.

-St Ambrose College is an additional member of the Headmasters' and Headmistresses' Conference.

 History

+Establishment

 St Ambrose College, was founded during the Second World War by a group of evacuees.
 Arriving in Hale in 1940 from Les Vauxbelets College in Guernsey, the Brothers, and a small group of students soon found suitable accommodation and re-established their school.
 Towards the end of June 1940, when the Channel Islands were about to be occupied by the German army, the parents of boys attending Les Vauxbelets College, were asked to decide whether they should allow their sons to be evacuated to Great Britain or keep them at home with all the attendant risks (hunger, forced labour, etc.).

 The college was in the charge of the French Province of the Brothers of De La Salle and they had promised that an appropriate number of the community would accompany the evacuees to care for them and to ensure that, as far as possible, their education did not suffer.

 Having started with just the boys from Guernsey, in shared accommodation in Hale and keeping the Guernsey name, Les Vauxbelets College, the Brothers acquired a large house in Bowdon as college premises and permission was obtained for the college to accept local boys.
 The college adopted the name St Ambrose College after Ambrose Moriarty, then the Roman Catholic Bishop of Shrewsbury.

+World War II

-During the war the college began to grow in popularity, especially as there was no Catholic school for boys in the South Manchester area.
+During the war the college began to grow in popularity.
 At the end of the war, in the late summer of 1945, the De La Salle Brothers returned to Guernsey, and left a thriving school in the hands of the Irish Christian Brothers.
 The college moved to fresh premises, a large house with extensive grounds in Hale Barns.
 The college retains its original badge, motto, and colours to this day.

-In 2005, St Ambrose College were national champions in the FIRST Lego League.